Zeeeepa/xyops/docs/limits.md

 ### Max Output Size

-Cap the job’s output/log size (bytes).
+Cap the job's output/log size (bytes).
 When exceeded, optional actions can be taken and the job can be aborted.

 Parameters: